Rinet IT's site has changed over the years along with improvements in WordPress and Joomla!. Read about its history and the changes.

 Some months later an update for Joomla 3.x appeared and it updated the site with just mouse clicks.
 At last Joomla caught up to WordPress, but it was too late.

 An easy but more expensive way to migrate your site from one CMS to another is to use the migration service from CMS2CMS.
-Alanna Quigley suggested this and she’s happy with the results.
-Even the images are copied across to /wp-content/uploads!
+Alanna Quigley suggested this and she's happy with the results.
+Even the images are copied across to /images!

 Using purchased tools made it easier but these did not convert the menus very well as one key record (the "root") was left out for the menus.